eoli3n/vagrant-pxe/README.md

 # Vagrant PXE test environment

-A vagrant PXE client/server environment which supports:
-- legacy and UEFI boot
+A vagrant PXE client/server environment which supports legacy and UEFI boot with iPXE.
-- pxelinux and ipxe

-It is designed to learn and test cloning solutions, nfsroot, syslinux, ipxe etc...
+It is designed to learn and test cloning solutions, nfsroot, ipxe, auto install etc...
-Default pxe configuration loads ipxe in EFI mode and start ubuntu installer over nfsroot.
+Default pxe configuration loads ipxe in UEFI mode and start ubuntu installer over nfsroot.

 ### Prepare